neuroscout/neuroscout/docs/cli/singularity.md

 !!! important
     HPCs typically require jobs to be submitted using a scheduled such as SLURM.
-    This will not be convered in this guide, and will assume commands are run on compute nodes (via interactive sessions or submitted scripts)
+    This will not be covered in this guide, and will assume commands are run on compute nodes (via interactive sessions or submitted scripts)

 ## Preparing Singularity Images.

 Unlike _Docker_, you must explicitly download or compile Singularity images to a file prior to execution.

-For every release of _neuroscout-cli_, we publish Singularity images to Github Packages which mirror the images published on Docker Hub.
+For every release of _neuroscout-cli_, we publish Singularity images to GitHub Packages which mirror the images published on Docker Hub.

 You can download the latest pre-compiled image as follows: